 Comparative Negligence in Personal Injury Claims

 When you get into an accident in any state, investigators will explore the issue of fault and negligence.
 In Massachusetts, fault is determined under a modified comparative negligence law.
-Understanding how comparative negligence works is often the key to ensuring clients obtain the best possible compensation after a personal injury claim.
+Understanding how comparative negligence works is often the key to ensuring our Boston personal injury lawyer’s clients obtain the best possible compensation after an injury claim.
 Here is how it works:

 Understanding Massachusetts’ Modified Comparative Fault Laws